 Propylene glycol in Baby Wipes can lead to central nervous system damage in dogs

 It’s quite common to see this chemical in Baby Wipes.
-Propylene glycol is an irritant and a penetration enhancer which means it aids other ingredients in the Baby Wipes to penetrate more deeply into the skin in order to maintain moisture.
+Propylene glycol is an irritant and an enhancer which means it aids other ingredients in the Baby Wipes to seep more deeply into the skin in order to maintain moisture.